JoeyOhman/SuperLim-2-Testing/README.md

 See `task_to_info_dict` in `Experiment.py` for the task names used.
 When the final results files are created, these names are mapped to the official names.

+Note: Winogender will be evaluated automatically when training/evaluating with SweMNLI.

 <br>